Dactylitis is severe inflammation of the finger and toe joints. The puffy nature of the inflammation can make your digits look like sausages.

 Bacteria that are often responsible for causing reactive arthritis are:

 Reactive arthritis is not contagious.
 But many of the bacteria that cause this type of arthritis can be found in food or spread through sexual contact.

 This type of arthritis can also cause stiffness, eye inflammation, and urinary problems.

 Dactylitis has many underlying causes.
 Your doctor may order different tests before making a diagnosis.

-Make sure when you visit your doctor you have a list of your symptoms, medications, and key medical and personal information.
+When you visit your doctor, make sure you have a list of your symptoms, medications, and key medical and personal information.
 You may also want to check whether anyone in your family has had similar issues.
-This information may help your doctor make a proper diagnosis.
+This information can help your doctor make a proper diagnosis.